jararias/sunwhere/README.md

 - [x] add documentation to README.md (images with folding code in usage showcases)
 - [ ] add solar chart with optional analemas in main.py
 - [ ] download of csv benchmark in public repo
-- [ ] explanation of azimuth
+- [x] explanation of azimuth

 # Solar position for solar resource assessment

 ![header](assets/headerfig.png)

-*sunwhere* is tailored for typical applications in solar resource assessment.
+*sunwhere* is tailored for typical applications in solar resource assessment 🌞.
 It provides the solar zenith and azimuth angles, the sun-earth's distance correction factor, and secondary parameters such as solar declination, equation of time, and sunrise and sunset times, among others.

 ## Main features
-*sunwhere* optionally uses the NREL[^1], Plataforma Solar de Almería (PSA)[^2], SolTrack[^3] or Iqbal[^4] solar position algorithms (or SPAs), which provide alternative levels of speed and accuracy for each application's requirements.
+*sunwhere* optionally uses the NREL[^1], Plataforma Solar de Almería (PSA)[^2], SolTrack[^3] or Iqbal[^4] solar position algorithms (or SPAs), which provide alternative levels of [accuracy and speed](https://github.com/jararias/sunwhere/tree/main#benchmark-which-spa-to-choose) for each application's requirements.

 *sunwhere* focuses on usage cases to optimize the computing performance.
 Three cases are specifically considered that hopefully cover most practical situations: